olamilekanadesoye/TradeZone_Analytics/README.md

 |Kano|	58|	18|	31.00|

 ### Research Question 2
-How effective is TradeZone at retaining customers who made their first purchase within 30 days of signup in 2024, and does this differ across Nigerian states?
+How effective is TradeZone at retaining customers who made their first purchase within 30 days of signup in 2024, and how does this differ across Nigerian states?

 **Metric:** Early Customer Cohort Retention